jasp-stats/jasp-desktop/.github/ISSUE_TEMPLATE/issues-reported-here-will-not-be-looked-into--.md

 ---

-To report an issue, please go to our designated issues page:
+Issues reported here no longer be looked into.
+Instead, please go to our designated issues page:

    https://github.com/jasp-stats/jasp-issues/issues/new/choose